Idea Generation, idea screening and concept development

 Once an optimized prototype is chosen, the scale-up process will begin as you begin moving to pilot sized production to create sales and marketing survey samples.
 Products at this stage should be made using representative packaging to initiate consumer feedback and shelf-life studies.
 You will also start to work with your partners to create labelling information such as Nutrition Facts Tables and ingredient declarations.
 If your product has health claims, these will need to be substantiated, and certification requirements will need to be completed.
 You will also want to consider pallet configurations, by mocking up secondary packaging and determining count per carton.

 The product development stage will end with a final prototype creation and development of your product specifications, including all safety and regulatory requirements.
 At this point, your product is now ready to be shared with the consumer.
+To learn more about the product development process at Perennia, please watch our Product Development 101 Video.

 Test Marketing/Consumer Acceptability Testing